 Little Red Lighthouse in Fort Washington Park

 Late September or early October.
-The 2014 has yet to be determined.
+The 2014 date is Saturday, October 11.

 This annual shindig features food, fishing, hay rides, tours of the landmark and a reading of the famous children's book The Little Red Lighthouse and the Great Gray Bridge.
 Warning: If you want to take the lighthouse tour, arrive early!
 The free tickets are given out on a first-come, first-served basis and they go fast.